HenrikBengtsson/matrixStats/revdep/problems.md

       .BBSoptions
     These were most likely included in error.
 See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    un_int64: no visible global function definition for ‘where’ Undefined global functions or variables:
-      where
-    ```

 # bahc